theodubus/markdown-tree/README.md

   -H, --show-hidden     Show hidden files
   -r, --reverse         Reverse the order of the files -E, --emotes          Use emotes
-  -S, --summary         Display a summary of the tree -F, --display-from-directory
+  -F, --display-from-directory
                         Display the tree from the directory (the directory you specified will be treated as ".")
   -N NO_DEVELOP, --no-develop NO_DEVELOP
                         Do not display the files in the directory matching the pattern, display "..." instead

 ```

 You can find [here](https://github.com/Th3o-D/UTC-IA01) an example of output of this program.